Parent Resources

 9 practice strategies for a solid performance

 The Winter Recital is quickly approaching!
-As students prepare to showcase their hard work, it’s wise to incorporate performance-specific strategies into everyday practice.
+As students prepare to showcase their hard work, it’s helpful to incorporate performance-specific strategies into everyday practice.
 Here’s a quick list of things to do (and not do!) in the weeks before a performance.

 What to Do